MaryNathalie/Dengue-Forecasting-in-Philippine-Locations-Through-Climate-Based-Predictive-Models/README.md

 - Instead of predicting case counts, models could classify whether an outbreak will occur in a specific location.

 ### 3. Spatial Dependencies in Dengue Cases
-Dengue outbreaks are spatially correlated.
-To improve predictions:
+- Dengue outbreaks are spatially correlated.
-- Incorporating additional features such as population density, demographics, healthcare access, and city indices may improve accuracy.
+- Incorporate additional features such as population density, demographics, healthcare access, and city indices may improve accuracy.
-- Training models on specific locations, using previous weeks' data from adjacent areas as input features.
+- Train models on specific locations, using previous weeks' data from adjacent areas as input features.
-- Incorporating spatial clustering or location coordinates into models to capture geographic trends.
+- Incorporate spatial clustering or location coordinates into models to capture geographic trends.

 ### 4. Deep Learning for Time-Series Forecasting
-- While traditional models provided useful insights, more complex architectures could enhance forecasting:
+- While traditional models provided useful insights, more complex architectures could enhance forecasting.
 - LSTM & GRU networks: Proven effective for sequential data, capturing long-term dependencies.
 - Attention Mechanisms: Could help models focus on critical time periods for outbreak prediction.